rocksetlabs/realtime-semantic-search/README.md

 echo "# Confluent Cloud\nexport CONFLUENT_CLOUD_API_KEY="key"\nexport CONFLUENT_CLOUD_API_SECRET="secret"\n# OpenAI API Key\nexport OPENAI_API_KEY="key"" > env.sh
 ```

 With the secrets file created, go to Confluent Cloud and create Cloud API Keys (guide [here](https://docs.confluent.io/cloud/current/access-management/authenticate/api-keys/api-keys.html#cloud-cloud-api-keys)) and paste the values into the secrets file for the key and secret respectively.
-Next, paste in the value for your OpenAI API Key as well so the Flink processor will be able to create enbeddings.
+Next, paste in the value for your OpenAI API Key as well so the Flink processor will be able to create embeddings.
 With all that complete, source everything to the console so the applications can use them.

 ```bash
 source env.sh